 This Chicago band, named after the mythical river Styx was one of the dominant forces in the 70’s.
 The name Styx got them in trouble with the Tipper Gores of the world, who shallowly believed that this was a band espousing satan worship.
 Go Tipper!
 Here Tipper!
 Down Tipper!

-Recently touring with other bands, especially REO Speedwagon, Styx has had a real revival, and they still put on a great show.
-I saw them on Oct 06, 2005 in Rochester Mn, and they really had the crowd pumped throughout their entire set.
+They have toured with many other bands, especially REO Speedwagon, Styx has had a real revival, and they still put on a great show.
+I saw them on Oct 06, 2005 (a long time ago now ) in Rochester Mn, and they really had the crowd pumped throughout their entire set.